1. What is NOCOPY?

 Post-commit trigger fires once during the post and commit transactions.

-If the operation or application initiates a commit when there are no records in the form have been marked as inserts, updates or deletes, form builder fires post-forms-commit trigger immediately, without posting changes to the database.
+records in the form have been marked as inserts, updates or deletes,

 This is a form level trigger.